btholt/complete-intro-to-containers-v2/lessons/03-docker/E-docker-cli.md

 That will pull the hollywood container from the user jturpin's user account.
 The second line will execute this fun container which is just meant to look a hacker's screen in a movie (it doesn't really do anything than look cool.)

+> Note: The `jturpin/hollywood` image has been depricated.
+These steps should still work, but if you have issues, you can replace that image with `bcbcarl/hollywood`.

 `push` allows you to push containers to whatever registry you're connected to (probably normally Docker Hub or something like Azure Container Registry or GitHub Container Registry).

 ### inspect